Writing Your First Offer Letter: Who Signs First and How Many Copies Do You Need?

 merovena

-Hi forum memebers, it is the first time to write an offer letter as we are a newly established entity i wonder how many copies of offer letter should be issued and candidate will receive it signed on the part of the authorized person or candidate should sign firstly and return it to the company for signature
+Hi forum members, it is the first time writing an offer letter as we are a newly established entity.
+I wonder how many copies of the offer letter should be issued and whether the candidate will receive it signed by the authorized person or if the candidate should sign it first and then return it to the company for signature.

 saiseven